-But the main reason I like it is because it attracts parasitic wasps and hover flies in droves to my garden.
-Although the flowers are tiny, it seems to allow insects of all sizes to feed from its blossoms
+But the main reason I like it is because it attracts parasitic wasps and hoverflies in droves to my garden.
+Although the flowers are tiny, it seems to allow insects of all sizes to feed from the blossoms.

-This wildflower loves poor soil and construction dirt, which I have a lot of on my land.
+This wildflower loves poor soil and construction dirt.
 It’s an annual wildflower that, left to its own devices, will self seed very close to the parent plant.
 This makes it seem like a perennial.

 Small bees, pollinating flies and, on occasion, small parasitic wasps will come to feed on its nectar.

 The name fleabane suggests that the plant deters fleas, but this is a myth.
 Daisy Fleabane is more of an insect attractant than a repellent.